Bob McEwen: Returns to private life

 After his defeat, McEwen remained active in politics, but press accounts said he spent most of his time in the Washington, D.C., area residing in northern Virginia.
 Since 1997, he has been a partner with eleven other former Members of Congress in the Washington firm Advantage Associates, a lobbying and consulting firm.
 He founded FreedomQuest International, an international investment banking firm based in Washington, D.C.
 McEwen took to the lecture circuit, delivering speeches for $10,000 apiece.
 During the 2004 presidential election, McEwen traveled widely to speak for George W. Bush, focusing on Ohio.
 In 2006, he joined the law firm of Greenebaum, Doll, and McDonald as a consultant in its Cincinnati and Washington offices.

 As executive director of the Council for National Policy, McEwen was embroiled in controversy over inaction of alerting the Ohio Republican Party about Wes Goodman's sexual activities in 2015 before Goodman ran for office of the Ohio House of Representatives.
 Goodman resigned from his seat in November 2017 when allegations were made public.

 2005 congressional run

-The State of Ohio, showing the Second District.
+2005 Republican primary results by county: